anchore/syft/README.md

 ### Local Docker Credentials
 When a container runtime is not present, Syft can still utilize credentials configured in common credential sources (such as `~/.docker/config.json`).
 It will pull images from private registries using these credentials.
-For more information see the `go-containerregistry` [docs](https://github.com/google/go-containerregistry/tree/main/pkg/authn).
+The config file is where your credentials are stored when authenticating with private registries via some command like `docker login`.
-The config file detailed above is where your credentials are stored when authenticating with private registries via some command like `docker login`.
+For more information see the `go-containerregistry` [documentation](https://github.com/google/go-containerregistry/tree/main/pkg/authn).

-An example plain text `config.json` looks something like this:
+An example `config.json` looks something like this:
 ```
 // config.json
 {